 How To Dress As A Mother Of The Bride

-Every time I hear the words ‘Mother Of The Bride’ I think of two things, taffeta and flesh toned stockings that are too dark for the wearer.
+Every time I hear the words ‘Mother Of The Bride’ I think of two things, taffeta and flesh-toned stockings that are too dark for the wearer.

-Maintain your style.
 When a special occasion like this arises, it’s easy to think ‘I need a dress’ and whatever fits and looks age appropriate will do.
-This isn’t the way to go, obviously you want to keep your daughter happy, but you are the one wearing the outfit in photos that are going to last a life time, so my question to you is; what is your style?
+This isn’t the way to go, obviously, you want to keep your daughter happy, but you are the one wearing the outfit in photos that are going to last a lifetime, so my question to you is; what is your style?

-Cocktail / Night Time Wedding
+What A Mother Of The Bride Should Wear To A Cocktail / Night Time Wedding

 A cocktail or night time wedding can be hard to dress for because you want to wear something a little glitzy but nothing over the top and completely covered in sequins (cough, sequin kaftans aren’t suitable).
 I hear you.
 A printed pencil skirt, printed pants or a printed jacket will help you to add a statement piece without stealing the show.
 This ensemble is great for all shapes, however, if you’re mindful of having a print make you look larger, put the prints on your smaller areas.
 Lastly, be mindful that there’s likely to be more lighting around, check your dress isn’t see-through or wear a slip.

 LOOKING FOR THE REST OF THE 5 PART WEDDING STYLIST SERIES?